yaml/yaml-spec/doc/glossary.md

 YAML Vocabulary Glossary
 ========================

-The YAML language has its own vocabulary.
+The YAML data language and its specification has its own vocabulary.
 It is important to use the correct terms when developers discuss YAML topics.
 For example the terms: `list`, `array` and `sequence` seem like they are the same thing and can be used interchangably, but in YAML they have different